 Boyce is a very small town located in the state of Louisiana.
 With a population of 999 people and two constituent neighborhoods, Boyce is the 218th largest community in Louisiana.

 Boyce is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Boyce is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Boyce who work in teaching (13.02%), office and administrative support (12.40%), and law enforcement and fire fighting (10.95%).
+Overall, Boyce is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Boyce who work in teaching (13.67%), office and administrative support (11.42%), and personal care services (9.55%).

-The per capita income in Boyce in 2010 was $15,936, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $63,744 for a family of four.
+The per capita income in Boyce in 2010 was $16,380, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $65,520 for a family of four.
 However, Boyce contains both very wealthy and poor people as well.
-Boyce also has one of the higher rates of people living in poverty in the nation, with 42.80% of its population below the federal poverty line.

 The most common language spoken in Boyce is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.